Find your voice in English through literature

 3.

 Speak.
-Practice vocabulary, fluency and confidence in real conversation.
+Practice fluency, vocabulary, and confidence in a 2-hour online discussion.

-Facilitated by Matt, an experienced ESL teacher and editor with over a decade of helping learners read deeply, think critically and speak freely.
+Facilitated by Matt, an experienced ESL teacher and editor with over a decade of experience helping learners read deeply, think critically, and speak freely.

-If you’re an intermediate to advanced English learner (B2–C2) who wants to improve through reading and discussion—this is for you.
+If you’re an intermediate to advanced English learner (B2–C2) who loves reading and big questions, this program is for you.

 In the case of good books, the point is not to see how many of them you can get through, but rather how many can get through to you.